Overview

 The App will now be created, and may take a few minutes to complete.
 Wait for this to complete before continuing with the section below.

 1.5.
-Grant permissions to the OutThink DMI App
+Grant Key Vault permissions to the OutThink DMI App

 The final step of the installation is to ensure that the new OutThink DMI App that you just installed has access to read the secrets from the Key vault.

-Navigate back to the Key vault that you created in the previous step, and select Access Policies in the left menu, and click + Create.
+Finally, navigate back to the Key vault that you created in the previous step, and navigate to Access Policies from the left menu.
+Hit the Create button to add a new policy.

-Under Secret Permissions, ensure that Get and List are checked, then click Next.
+Under Secret Permissions, ensure that Get and List are checked, before clicking Next at the bottom of the page.

-Click Next, then Next again, and finally Create.
+Click Next, Next again.
+Review the access policy, then finally Create.

 Step 2.
 Configuration